What is Cross-Device Targeting and How Does it Help Retargeting Ad Campaigns?

 To learn more about using cross-device targeting with retargeting ads for SaaS free trial access, read our post on the 5 Keys to Successful SaaS Product Trial.

-The trick isn’t just pushing a single button – it’s having a deep understanding of your audience and implementing an integrated strategy across marketing, sales, customer success, and product development teams.
+The trick isn’t just pushing a single button – it’s profoundly understanding your audience and implementing an integrated strategy across marketing, sales, customer success, and product development teams.

 The Quality of Your Landing Page Matters for Retargeting Ads

-Retargeting ad campaigns are effective when done right, but in order to execute them successfully, you need to have a landing page that’s tailored specifically for your ads.
+Retargeting ad campaigns are effective when done right, but to execute them successfully, you need to have a landing page that’s tailored specifically for your ads.

-The information that you use to create your ads should be reflected in your landing page so that visitors who were targeted by your ad will feel like they’re getting personalized messaging when they reach your site.
+The information you use to create your ads should be reflected in your landing page so that visitors targeted by your ad will feel like they’re getting personalized messaging when they reach your site.

-So when you’re creating retargeting ad campaigns, take time to make sure that each one has its own landing page—and keep it up-to-date with fresh content.
+So when creating retargeting ad campaigns, ensure each has its own landing page—and keep it up-to-date with fresh content.

-While there are many elements that make up a high-performing landing page, there are two key factors you should be paying attention to if you want your campaign to bring in more conversions.
+While many elements make up a high-performing landing page, you should consider two key factors if you want your campaign to bring in more conversions.
 Relevance.

 The message on your landing page needs to be highly relevant to what visitors came there for.